marklchaves/cme-dev-style-guide/index.md

 title: Welcome
 ---

-This style guide was created for Mailchimp employees, but we hope it’s helpful for other content and communications teams too.
+This style guide was originally created for Mailchimp employees.
+It is now a living document that supports writing projects by [Caught My Eye](https://www.caughtmyeye.cc/).

 ## If you work at Mailchimp